BigBIueWhale/customize_tails_os/README.md

 - **Include build-essential**: And any additional .deb files that are placed into /packages/downloaded folder.
 By default, Tails OS doesn't come with make, gcc etc. With the customization you get GCC 4.9.2 and GNU Make 4.0
 - **Run program at boot**: Runs any number of custom executables / scripts at boot, designed for specific operational requirements.
 - **Custom driver**: Load .ko files permanently and by default into the OS
-- **Remove bloatware- Planned**: Remove some installed-by-default software such as libre office
+- **Remove bloatware**: Remove some installed-by-default software such as libre office, tor, and browser.

 ## Usage Instructions
 1. **System Requirements**: